ydb-platform/ydb/ydb/docs/en/core/dev/example-app/python/index.md

 For more information about transaction modes, see [{#T}](../../../concepts/transactions.md#modes).

 The result of executing `tx.execute()` is an iterator.
 This iterator allows you to read result rows without loading the entire result set into memory.
 However, the iterator must be read to the end after each request to correctly maintain the transaction state on the {{ ydb-short-name }} server side.
+If this is not done, write queries could not be applied on the {{ ydb-short-name }} server side.
 For convenience, the result of the `tx.execute()` function can be used as a context manager that automatically iterates to the end upon exit.

 {% list tabs %}